 What’s The Minimum Length Of Kayak To Use?

 Most touring kayaks tend to be over 12 foot long.
-The shorter the yak the easier it is to maneuver (for example in rivers) but the longer it is, the more space you might have for gear.
+The shorter the yak the easier it is to maneuver but the longer it is, the more space you might have for gear.

-Remember to choose a kayak that suits your own individual needs and has enough storage and capacity for the amount of camping gear you plan to take.
-It can also be helpful to think about where you plan to paddle, so that you can choose an appropriate length of vessel.
+Remember to choose a kayak that has enough space.
+Also, think about where you plan to paddle, so that you can choose the right kayak length.